-Absenteeism & Truancy Policy Updated for SY '23 - '24
+Absenteeism & Truancy Policy

 Daily on-time attendance is essential to ensure continuous academic progress.
 It is equally important that if your child is not feeling well, he or she should be kept at home.

 School attendance is compulsory in Illinois.
 The responsibility of compliance with the law belongs to the parents/guardians.
 An accurate attendance record is placed in the student's permanent file at the end of each school year.
 The principal will investigate and contact the parents/guardians when: